CityofToronto/bdit_plotting_gallery/sphinx/README.md

 ## Building the Code

+The code is built from the directory where `Makefile` is.
+In this case, `bdit_plotting_gallery/sphinx`.

-Make sure your build folder is clean, by navigating to your directory where your sphinx documents are, and then running `make clean` on the command line.
+Make sure your build folder is clean by running `make clean` on the command line.
 You can skip this step if you manually deleted everything, or if this is your first time building the html.

 Then, run `make html`.